-Money contributed to the Foundation is not used for general MPO operations or administrative expenses.
+Donate Money contributed to the Foundation is not used for general MPO operations or administrative expenses.

 Learn about our recent beneficiaries!

 The GDF donated $1,300 to Neofit Rilski high school in Bansko Bulgaria which is at the foot of the Pirin Mountains in Pirin Macedonia.
 The funds were used to buy 20 benches with backrests and English dictionaries and workbooks for students in grades 10 and 11.
 The benches will help with the educational environment in the corridors and create a friendly atmosphere during their lunch and study groups.
 The students were eating their lunches in the classroom along with their breaks and study groups.
 Although they were able to go outside the school, it is difficult during the winter season.
 We are so glad to have worked with the headmaster and senior English teacher to make this happen for the students at Neofit Rilski.
-Pictures will be forthcoming in the summer of 2020.

 The GDF donated $3,000 to the Macedonian Schools Project, which has been active in the Ohrid-Struga area or several years.
 The schools are multi-cultural, offering classes in several languages.
 Coordinating with schools and youth organizations in Macedonia since 2004, the project has installed 13 chalkboards and provided maps, globes, science equipment, flashcards, books, pens, computer equipment, first aid equipment, and sports equipment while building friendly relations with Americans.
 “We plan to extend our efforts to assist in providing classroom-to-classroom opportunities between Macedonian and American teachers and students,” says Tom Lineham, Vancouver, Wash., project coordinator, who visits Macedonia each year and actively monitors the purchase and deployment of each donation.